-The plastic engine splash shield is the more affordable option and most newer cars come with a plastic shield.
+A plastic engine splash shield is the more affordable option, and most newer cars come with a plastic shield.
 However, it’s not going to be nearly as strong as a metal shield.
 Because plastic is a soft material, it is more prone to breakage.
 You can expect damage to occur more frequently than with a metal shield.
 This is a factor to consider if you don’t want to pay for another shield or deal with another installation down the road.
 If you put on multiple plastic shields over the life of the vehicle, you might have saved more money using a metal option.

-The metal engine splash shield is going to cost more because of the expensive material.
+A metal engine splash shield is going to cost more because of the expensive material.
 However, the lifespan of these skid plates far outweighs the plastic varieties.
 If you are driving off-road or on rough terrain, you will better protect the engine with a metal shield.
 In these cases, it’s often worth the added cost to ensure the precious components are protected.
-You need to consider that these are often much heavier though.
+You need to consider that these are often much heavier, though.

 Engine Splash Shield Replacement Cost